 The Australian Nanny Industry has come a long way since I first entered it 5 years ago.
 I’m proud of the progression made so far but I personally think it still has a long way to go.
 Nanager started so that I had a platform to implement the positive change required in the industry and one of the biggest problems I face is finding talent.
 The art of combining home management with an exceptional nanny service can be hard to find so dabbling in training solutions came naturally to The Nanager journey.

 For the first time ever last year, the Australian Government required nannies to be holding or working towards a childcare qualification if they were to service a family under the In Home Care Rebate.
 I have mixed feelings about this because I hold a Diploma in Children’s services and believe that about 40% of the qualification is irrelevant to #nannylife.
 Right now it’s the best option because there is no accredited nanny training course and for years now I’m struggling to understand why.

 Childcare experience is definitely a vital skillset required for a nanny to succeed but the role a nanny plays with a family completely unique to any other role.
 People often don’t consider the psychology behind what we do.
 Nannies come in to self manage their own role, having a front row seat to the ups and downs of family life.
-A childcare qualification trains a nanny in working within a center setting, a nanny qualification should do the same to build the skills needed to deliver a professional domestic service.
+A childcare qualification trains a nanny in working within a center setting, nanny qualifications should do the same to build the skills needed to deliver a professional domestic service.